 All graduate students are expected to be actively involved in research under the supervision of a mentor.
-The Department requires a minimum of 15 hours per week dedicated to supervised research activities for TAs and fellows.
-However, for students funded as RAs or on training grants, 20 hours for research activity are linked to their stipend, so their minimum is dictated by their funding.
-Students funded as TAs perform additional duties as part of their stipends.
-For students on fellowships, their stipend is not linked to any specific activity.
 Research activities include but are not limited to design of studies, participant recruitment, data collection, data entry, data cleaning, statistical analysis, manuscript writing, poster preparation, and lab meetings.
-Required research activity on grants not related to the student's own research should not take up more than 15 hours per week, regardless of the source of the student's funding.
+Specific expectations vary by funding type, but required research activity on grants not related to the student's own research should not take up more than 15 hours per week, regardless of the source of the student's funding.
 This does not mean the student should not dedicate more time than that to the project, but rather that the student cannot be required to do so.
+Below is further information on expectations by funding type.